stepanvalic/AI-strejda-discord-bot/README.md

 - `!welcome [@user]` - Manually send a welcome message for a user (admin only)
 - `!checkyoutube` - Manually check for the latest YouTube video (admin only)
 - `!updatevideos` - Manually update all video embeds (admin only)
+- `!count` - Show the current counting status and next number
+- `!countstats` - Display the top 10 users in the counting game with statistics
+- `!countrules` - Show the rules of the counting game
+- `!countreset` - Reset the counting game (admin only)
 - `!shutdown` - Shutdown the bot (owner only)

 ## Project Structure